Observer Bias – Definition, Types & Examples

 Example

-For example, if a group of researchers watches the behavior of kittens in a new environment, they may focus on how their expectations were fulfilled by the small cats.
+For example, if a group of researchers watches the behaviour of kittens in a new environment, they may focus on how their expectations were fulfilled by the small cats.
 This does, of course, not happen consciously, but people tend to notice things more when they expect them to happen.
 If they estimate the kittens’ ears to turn more to investigate their surroundings, the researchers might focus more on their ears than on the rest of their body language.
-It can also happen that one person interprets their behavior as curios, while another one deems it as a sign of insecurity.
+It can also happen that one person interprets their behaviour as curios, while another one deems it as a sign of insecurity.

 • Objective methods seem to have a less high probability of being biased.
 However, as there are still humans conducting the study, even objective studies can end up biased, if the researchers are not equally strict in measuring.